DecentricCorp/Lightrail-API-Docs/apiary-sources/output/apiary.md

             Authorization: Bearer <YOUR_ACCESS_TOKEN>
     + Attributes
-        + userSuppliedId (string, required) - Unique idempotency ID for the request.
+        + userSuppliedId (string, required) - Endpoint-unique idempotency ID provided by the client.
         + cardType (string, required) - ACCOUNT_CARD
-        + currency (string, required) - The 3 character ISO-4217 currency.
+        + currency (string, required) - The three-character ISO-4217 currency.
         + initialValue (number, optional) - If not provided, will default to 0.
         + categories (object, optional) - An object of key-value pairs.
 For example: `'categories': {'city':'Seattle', 'country':'USA'}`.
         + contactId (string, required) - Note, the Contact must be created before the request to create the card.
         + expires (string, optional) - Defaults to never expires.
-        + startDate (string, optional) - The date for which the associated ValueStore will become useable.
+        + startDate (string, optional) - The date for which the associated ValueStore will become usable.
         + inactive (boolean, optional) - If `true` the Card's `PRINCIPAL` ValueStore will have an `INACTIVE` balance.

     + Body